 One of the many things we have at Theatre Unleashed is a playwriting unit.
 We swap pages and offer constructive critique.
 We pitch ideas and solicit feedback.
 We talk about elements of our current projects we're struggling with.
 It's a fun, laid-back, and supportive environment.

 An award-winning multi-hyphenate creative artist, with more than twenty-five years of experience as an actor, playwright, director, designer, and theatrical producer under his belt, Greg graduated from Emerson College in Boston, MA with a Bachelor’s in Theatre Studies in 2003.
 Soon after, Greg migrated to Los Angeles seeking adventure in the entertainment industry.
-He currently resides in North Hollywood, CA with his wife, Jenn, and their two cats.
+He currently resides in North Hollywood, CA with his wife, Jenn, and their cats.